activitypods/activitypods/docs/src/content/docs/reference/pod-resources-service.md

 #### Return value

-The URI of the created resource
+The URI of the created resource, or `false` if the creation failed.

 ### `list`